Jagua Gel (What It Is And How It Relates To Henna)

 Is Jagua Gel Similar To Henna?

-While they develop the staining effect on the skin over time, the resulting colors from jagua gel and henna majorly differ.
+While they develop a staining effect on the skin over time, the resulting colors from jagua gel and henna differ significantly.

 Differences From Henna

-One of the biggest differences between jagua gel and henna is where they originate and are sourced from.
+One of the biggest differences between jagua gel and henna is their origin and source.

 While both substances give the appearance of a temporary tattoo, henna is the more natural color option.

-Even though both jagua gel and henna last about the same amount of time, anywhere between 2-3 weeks in most instances, the process differs for drying and staining the skin.
+Although both jagua gel and henna last approximately the same amount of time, typically 2-3 weeks, the process differs in terms of drying and staining the skin.

-Henna provides the best results the longer it sits on the skin, and you will see the most optimal results after it has been sitting on the skin for about six or more hours.
+Henna provides the best results the longer it sits on the skin, and you will see the most optimal results after it has been in contact with the skin for about six hours or more.

-The henna will dry on the skin and the paste will naturally fall away, but it can also be scraped off gently as well without the use of water.
+The henna will dry on the skin, and the paste will naturally fall away; however, it can also be gently scraped off without the use of water.

 Application Process For Henna

-Similarly to jagua gel, it is best to do a patch test of the henna product before committing to the overall design to ensure you will be free from an allergic reaction.
+Similar to jagua gel, it is best to perform a patch test of the henna product before committing to the overall design to ensure you are free from an allergic reaction.

 Differences Between Jagua Gel, Henna, And “Black Henna”